tableaux2023/tableaux2023.github.io/index.md

 - combinations and modularity in term rewriting
 - methods and techniques for the verification and analysis of information systems
 - methods and techniques for combining logical reasoning with machine learning

+## Covid

+## Covid

+TABLEAUX 2021 and FroCoS 2021 are intended to be hybrid conferences welcoming both physical and virtual participation.
+The organisers are closely monitoring the pandemic situation and may choose to make the conference virtual-only if it seems unreasonable to host any sort of physical event.
+A final decision will be taken before 14 June (12 weeks before the conference) to leave ample time for potential travel plans to be made.